dentarg/auth0-blog/_posts/2017-07-11-real-world-angular-series-part-5.markdown

 In both approaches, note that `overflow-y: 'hidden'` is included in both states.
 This style is needed by the animation, so it's included in the animation JS rather than in CSS.
 Needing to remember to apply it with CSS whenever we add the animation somewhere would prove cumbersome and not very future-proof.
 It's safer to include all animation-supporting styles with the animation itself.

-{% include tweet_quote.html quote_text="Animations in Angular are powerful and provide developers with authorship flexibility." %}
+{% include tweet_quote.html quote_text="Animations in Angular are powerful and provide devs with authorship flexibility." %}

 Hopefully you can see how animations like this can be expanded to support much more complexity.
 Check out the [Angular Animation docs](https://angular.io/guide/animations) for more examples and indepth documentation.